miquido/observable/README.md

 $words->next('sit');
 $words->next('amet');

-// complete will send a "complete" notification to all observers and will remove observers from the subject/
+// complete will send a "complete" notification to all observers and will remove observers from the subject
 $words->complete();

 /**